Find out how you can access help to pay your rent, organise repairs or access additional tenancy information as a Wesley Community Housing tenant.

 Rubbish and recycling is your responsibility and should be separated and placed into different bins.

-In the green rubbish bin you can put:
+In the general rubbish bin you can put:

 - food packaging